Donald Trump wins: Celebrity reactions to 2024 US election result from Elon Musk and Joe Rogan to Billie Eilish

 “Unfollow me because what you did is unreal,” Applegate wrote.
 “Don’t want followers like this.
 So yeah.
 Done.
 Also after today I will be shutting down this fan account that I have had for so many years because this is sick.”

-She added in a follow-up post: “My child is sobbing because her rights as a woman may be taken away.”
+She added in a follow-up post: “My child is sobbing because her rights as a woman may be taken away,” and, later, apologised for her tirade, stating: “I’m still reeling and sobbing.
+But I’m not angry anymore.
+Just going to go back to my bubble and watch a s*** ton of Bravo shows So peace to all.
+I suggest you do the same.
+Very soothing.”

 Oscar-nominated actor Jeffrey Wright, whose credits include the Hunger Games franchise, The Batman and TV series Westworld, re-shared his earlier post, which read: “We’re crazy, America.
 But we’re not as crazy as Trump,” with the addendum: “Let me just say ‘I was wrong.’”
 He went on to delete his X/Twitter account, as did Bette Midler.